 - 21+ years of age

-- Can read & write
+- Can read and write

-- NOT a convicted felon, habitual drunkard, or common gambler
+- Not a convicted felon, habitual drunkard, or common gambler

 - Has not been convicted of the illegal sale of (or does not have interest in) alcoholic beverages in the last five years